smartdevicelink/sdl_evolution/proposals/nnnn-AOA-multiplexing.md

 ## Motivation

 Currently, only one AOA app can connect to SDL core because of AOA limitation.
 However, a few navigation apps will be released.
 And, video projection functionality will be opened for not only navigation but also other category apps.
-And apps which is not required projection but required wide band-width and stable transport, may be came.
+And not projection but using wide band-width and stable transport apps (ex. using high quality audio streaming or pass thru), may be considered in the future.
 This proposal is for supporting and realizing these requirements.

 ## Proposed solution